metallurgical/jquery-metal-clone/README.md

 - Specified position cloned element.
 - Clone the element as many as you want.
 - With unique ID(s) auto increment.
+- Clone table rows even column also.
+- Limit the number of cloned element into specified value.